Breword/tmux/Getting Started.md

 or panes. `O` changes the order of the items and `q` exits tree mode.

 <img src="images/tmux_choose_tree2.png" align="right" width=376 height=243>

 Items in the tree are tagged by pressing `t` and untagged by pressing `t` again.
 All tagged items may be untagged b pressing `T`.
 Tagged items may be killed together by pressing `X`, or a command applied to them all by pressing `:` for a prompt.

-This is a list of the keysavailable in tree mode without pressing the prefix
+This is a list of the keys available in tree mode without pressing the prefix
 key:

 Key|Function